samulipo/samulipo.github.io/outreach.md

 permalink: /outreach/
 ---

-*Here I've collected some of my essays, op-ed-style pieces, other texts, and interviews that may be of interest to non-specialist readers.
+*Here I've collected some of essays, op-ed-style pieces, other texts, and interviews that may be of interest to non-specialist readers.
 Note that not all of these were written by me.
-There's more in my* [blog](/blog.md) *and on* [bluesky](https://bsky.app/profile/samulireijula.net).
+There's more in my* [blog](/blog) *and on* [bluesky](https://bsky.app/profile/samulireijula.net).

 {% assign pubs = site.data.outreach | sort: "date" | reverse %}
 {% assign years = pubs | map: "year" | uniq %}